Wednesday, 26 May 2021

 This post still under construction.

-The Lead bust described as Joseph Addison (1672 - 1719) and attributed by Sotheby's to Henry Cheere.
+This fine Lead bust is described as Joseph Addison (1672 - 1719) and attributed by Sotheby's to Henry Cheere.

 Sotheby's Lot 213 - 8 June 2021.